kneodev/ksmppd/README.md

 This software will be free, forever.
 If you get charged for this software, please notify me.

+### Acknowledgements

+This product includes software developed by the Kannel Group (http://www.kannel.org/).

+I'd also like to specifically thank the developer of OpenSMPPBox Rene Kluwen as I used some of his PDU conversion mechanisms in OpenSMPPBox.

+It makes extensive use of gwlib and other features developed for Kannel, it would not be possible without them.

+Special thanks to @donald-jackson for multiple contributions.

 If you do wish to donate to this project, please do so via the bitcoin address below.

 ### BTC address: 1NhLkTDiZtFTJMefvjQY4pUWM3jD641jWN